theobersentes/twitter-clone-client/README.md

-First, clone go to [twitter-clone-server](https://github.com/KGLikith/twitter-clone-server)
+First, go to [twitter-clone-server](https://github.com/KGLikith/twitter-clone-server), clone the repository and follow the steps.

 First, run the development server: